1984–85 RPI Engineers men's ice hockey season: New ECAC

 After a year in which Rensselaer set a new program record with 32 wins and reached the NCAA tournament for the first time in 20 years, RPI found themselves scrambling to adjust their schedule.
-All Six teams from the East Region of ECAC Hockey, along with newly admitted Lowell, broke away to from a new conference.
+All Six teams from the East Region of ECAC Hockey, along with newly admitted Lowell, broke away to form a new conference.
 While many of the higher-profile programs left, the reduction to 12 teams allowed the remaining ECAC members to play an even schedule for the first time in league history; all teams played one another twice, once at home and one on the road, except for Army who only played other ECAC members once.
 As part of the new scheduling arrangement, Rensselaer was paired with Vermont and the two teams would travel at the same time to visit the same region.
 For example, RPI's first conference road game was against Yale in Connecticut while at the same time Vermont played Brown in Rhode Island.
 The next night Rensselaer and Vermont swapped opponents which allowed all teams to reduce travel time while still fulfilling their new scheduling guidelines.